Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Abstract

 \section{Abstract}

-We consider sparse estimation of a class of high-dimensional spatio-temporal models.
-Unlike classical spatial autoregressive models, we do not rely on a predetermined spatial interaction matrix.
-Instead, under the assumption of sparsity, we estimate the relationships governing both the spatial and temporal dependence in a fully data-driven way by penalizing a set of Yule-Walker equations.
-While this regularization can be left unstructured, we also propose a customized form of shrinkage to further exploit diagonally structured forms of sparsity that follow intuitively when observations originate from spatial grids such as satellite images.
-We derive finite sample error bounds for this estimator, as well estimation consistency in an asymptotic framework wherein the sample size and the number of spatial units diverge jointly.
+We consider a high-dimensional model in which variables are observed over time and space.
+The model consists of a spatio-temporal regression containing a time lag and a spatial lag of the dependent variable.
+Unlike classical spatial autoregressive models, we do not rely on a predetermined spatial interaction matrix, but infer all spatial interactions from the data.
+Assuming sparsity, we estimate the spatial and temporal dependence fully data-driven by penalizing a set of Yule-Walker equations.
+This regularization can be left unstructured, but we also propose customized shrinkage procedures when observations originate from spatial grids (e.g. satellite images).
+Finite sample error bounds are derived and estimation consistency is established in an asymptotic framework wherein the sample size and the number of spatial units diverge jointly.
+Exogenous variables can be included as well.
 A simulation exercise shows strong finite sample performance compared to competing procedures.
 As an empirical application, we model satellite measured $\text{NO}_2$ concentrations in London.
-Our approach delivers forecast improvements over a competitive benchmark and we discover evidence for strong spatial interactions between sub-regions.
+Our approach delivers forecast improvements over a competitive benchmark and we discover evidence for strong spatial interactions.\\